Am I responsible for my parents’ debt after they die?

 Also, assets inherited by heirs do not have to be used to repay an estate’s debts.
 These assets may include retirement investments and life insurance policies that specifically name that person as the beneficiary.

 Even though you cannot inherit your parents’ debt, you likely will receive contacts from creditors bent on collecting that debt.
-These creditors may pressure and harass you or attempt to lay a guilt trip on you in wanting you to “do the right thing.”
+These creditors may pressure and harass you or attempt to lay a guilt trip on you by wanting you to “do the right thing.”
 Do not listen to them.
+Instead, here is a step-by-step guide to help you navigate the situation effectively:

 Not responsible, but some work lies ahead